adalbertocajueiro/edscorbot-py/README.md

 * `2` for RADIANS
 * `3` for REFERENCES

-The microservice is able to convert coordinate of a list of points from/to any of the above formats/types.
+The microservice is able to convert a list of points from/to any of the above types.

-### Dependencies
+#### Dependencies
 Run these commands to install the dependencies if necessary:
 * Flask (`pip install flask`)
 * Flask CORS (`pip install flask_cors`)